qihaoxiaoai/CS775-Project/README.md

 Requirements
 To run this project, install the following dependencies:

-Python 3.x
+Python 3.9
 NumPy
 PyTorch
-RDKit (for SMILES processing)
+PyTorch Geometric
-Additional libraries as specified in requirements.txt
+RDKit